+A key element of the Company's strategy is to maintain capital at an appropriate level as protection for policyholders.
 The Company's business strategy is focused on developing the business as the leading platform savings, investments and pensions provider in the market.
-In line with this strategy Aegon UK has continued to make transformational changes to the business in 2018:
+In line with this strategy, Scottish Equitable plc has embedded the transformational changes advised during 2018, namely:

 - Following the agreement in 2016 to acquire BlackRock's UK defined contribution (DC) platform and administration business, the Part VII transfer of assets and liabilities to the Company from BlackRock was completed on 1 July 2018.
-The agreement with BlackRock strengthens the Company's position as a leading player in the UK workplace market, adding Master Trust and Investment Only capability with assets under management of around £16.3 billion at the point of the transfer completing. - On 20 November 2018 the Company announced an extended partnership with Atos to provide the future operational services for our Existing Business customers.
-This partnership builds on the relationship we already have with Atos for our award-winning Protection business, a key element of our strategy to provide a modern service and experience for all of our customers.
+The agreement with BlackRock strengthens the Company's position as a leading player in the UK workplace market, adding Master Trust and Investment Only capability with assets under management of around £16.3 billion at the point of the transfer completing.
+This has now grown to in excess of £19.1 billion at the end of 2019. - The agreement signed with Atos on 20 November 2018 to provide the future operational services for our Existing Business customers commenced on 1 June 2019, and has been operating well throughout the remainder of 2019.
+This partnership builds on the relationship we already have with Atos for our award-winning Protection business, a key element of our strategy to provide a modern service and experience for all of our customers. - Continuation of the Unit Matching programme, with the position having been 'rebalanced' back to our target position at the end of each quarter throughout 2019, to continue to operate within risk appetite, allowing for new business written and market movements.
+Unit Matching effectively hedged a proportion of the market exposure arising from our future expected fee income.
+This replaced our need for equity total return swaps. - SE plc paid dividends of £127m (2018: £375m) to its parent company during 2019.